Forecast launches toolkit on creative alternatives to in-person arts-based activities, for artists and administrators

 New mini-grants for artists

 Forecast asked artists how we can best help them and their communities NOW.
 In response, we reallocated $10,000 of our own resources to quickly provide mini-grants to 20 public artists to safely create and share messages of hope within their communities.
-These twenty grantees began their projects on April 10.
-Because we received hundreds of incredible applications for our first round of 20 Mini-Grants, we raised funds to support additional artists, and are thrilled to able to fund 10 more projects, which will all be live be June 30.
+These twenty grantees began their projects on April 10, 2020.
+Because we received hundreds of incredible applications for our first round of 20 Mini-Grants, we raised funds to support additional artists, and were thrilled to be able to fund 10 more projects.

 Weekly conversations for BIPOC artists who work in public

 We’ve been talking to artists and hear that space is needed to connect with one another as we physically distance and projects are halted.
 In response, we launched a series of conversations for BIPOC artists who work in public spaces and/or in community.
 These weekly conversations, occurring in April and May of 2020, had loose agendas and were open to BIPOC artists around the country.